whompus/notes/terraform/tf_course_notes.md

 - Fetches info on an **already-existing** resource in your environment
 - To access to the resource in your code, use the resource address, as outlined above

+# Terraform State basics

+## What is "state?"
+- A way for TF to keep tabs on what has been deployed
+  - Helps TF calculate deployment deltas and create new deplyment plans
+  - `terraform plan` calculates against the state file for changes
+- Stored in flat files by default named "`terraform.tfstate`"
+  - Can be stored locally or remotely (like an S3 bucket)
+- Dump of metadata that keeps track of deployment and what has been deployed
+  - On `terraform destroy`, terraform will look at the state file and determine which resources to destroy.
+Instead of making api calls to determine what is currently in your infra

+NEVER LOSE YOUR STATE FILE OR MAKE IT PUBLIC

+# Terraform Variables and Outputs